Fixing Root Intrusions in Sewer Pipes: 4 Reasons You Should Be Using CIPP

 Pros

 These cleaning methods usually offer homeowners low-cost solutions to root intrusions, so long as the pipes are structurally sound.
-And the use of chemical root killers can be a DIY option so a homowner can .
+And the use of chemical root killers can be a DIY option so a homeowner can address the problem without a contractor.

 Cons

 While temporary solutions can offer a simple and cost-effective alternative to major repairs, both mechanical and chemical removal of the roots will need to be repeated regularly (likely once a year or so).
 These options simply don’t address the primary cause of the sewer line damage.
-And when you fix root intrusions in sewer pipes with chemicals, the process is often a guessing game as to how effective it will be in the long run.
+And when you remove tree roots in sewer pipes with chemicals, the process is often a guessing game as to how effective it will be long-term

 Permanent Solutions for Root Intrusions

 On the other hand, homeowners may want (or need) a more permanent solution to their root intrusion woes.
-These longer-lasting methods allow homeowners to fix root intrusions in sewer pipes only once instead of once a year.
+These longer-lasting methods allow homeowners to fix root intrusions in sewer pipes only once, rather than once a year.

 Methods

-From pipe bursting and slip lining to full trenching and replacement, permanent root intrusion repairs aim at solving the problem at the source: the roots.
+Permanent sewer lateral root removal options like pipe bursting, slip lining, and even full trenching and replacement aim at solving the problem at the source: the roots.
 In each case, the host pipe isn’t just cleaned out.
 Instead, it’s either reinforced or replaced.

 Along with addressing the intrusions in the pipe, it may be necessary to remove the plants that caused the root intrusions.
 This removal better ensures that the sewer pipe won’t be damaged again.